Coffee: Caffeine content

+A psychoactive chemical in coffee - caffeine - is an adenosine receptor antagonist known for its stimulant effects.

 Depending on the type of coffee and method of preparation, the caffeine content of a single serving can vary greatly.
 The caffeine content of a cup of coffee varies depending mainly on the brewing method, and also on the coffee variety, such as 40 mg per 100 ml in regular coffee and 212 mg per 100 ml in espresso.
 According to a 1979 analysis, coffee has the following caffeine content, depending on how it is prepared: